tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 describes a concrete attack on constructions that do not bind to the server's certificate (see also {{Kraw16}}).
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server. {{?RFC8773}} provides an extension to permit this, but has not received the level of analysis as this
+In the absence of some other specification to the contrary, implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server. {{?RFC8773}} provides an extension to permit this, but has not received the level of analysis as this